 Must be stated clearly and be supported by additional information.
 The student access coordinator/DSS can provide a form for the documenting professional to complete that will give us comprehensive information.

-The documenting professional may provide recommendations for specific accommodations or services, but the student access coordinator/DSS reserves the right to make the final decision.
+The documenting professional may provide recommendations for specific accommodations or services, but the student access director/DSS reserves the right to make the final decision.

 Learning Disability Assessment must include: